MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 ### API-Spec location

-- You may optionally define exactly one location to read Api-Spec information.
+- You may optionally define exactly one location to read API-Spec information.
   - `-apiSpecPath []`
     - If the `-apiSpecPath` switch is defined without a path, this defaults to `../API_Specs` (relative path, sibling to SdkGenerator repo location).
   - `-apiSpecGitUrl []`